 So why are we interested?
 Well, if we’re to understand and address the problem of antibiotic resistance, one of the many things we need to do is understand their mechanisms of resistance—how they work.
 This gene appears very different from any other gene that performs a similar function, and because of this it has been classed into its own ‘family’ of resistance determinant which appears in reviews and textbooks.
 It has also been screened for, and found, in a notable ‘superbug’, VRSA (the vancomycin resistant big brother of MRSA).
 The presence of this gene may also have influenced whether or not a patient was given tetracycline because if a genetic screen comes back positive for a tetracycline resistance gene, then you’re not likely to recommend tetracycline (which may have been the preferred drug of choice).

-The only problem is, the gene in question is not an antibiotic resistance gene, but you won’t know this until you have spent the summer working on it.
-Indeed, it won’t be until the project is inherited as a pet project by a postdoc that we’ll know this.
-The fact is, the gene had already been recognised for what it really was over a decade earlier—not that this was ever reported.
-The person who immediately dismissed the gene’s published function was in fact the one time PhD supervisor of the postdoc who picked up the project, and a world expert on the family that our mystery the gene really belongs to, but I’ll come back to that.
+The only problem is, the gene in question is not an antibiotic resistance gene, but we won’t know this until we’ve have spent the summer working on it.
+Indeed, it won’t be known until the project is inherited as a pet project by a postdoc.
+The fact is, the gene had already been recognised for what it was over a decade earlier, though this was ever reported.
+The person who immediately dismissed the gene’s published function all that time ago was in fact the one time PhD supervisor of the postdoc who picked up the project, and a world expert on the family of genes to which our mystery gene belongs, but I’ll come back to that.